I CHING

 of GATHERING TOGETHER.

-The king is the natural leader of the group, who starts the gathering.
+The king is the natural leader of the group, who stars the gathering.
 He

 needs a temple, a point to focus the attention of people, a symbol that